 weerapat1003 - stock.adobe.com

-Now that multi-cloud strategy is a firmly established business practice, the next stage on the journey is finding ways to bring the disparate cloud environments that are being used together.
-Which is where deploying a cloud management platform (CMP) comes into its own.
+Now that multi-cloud strategy is a firmly established business practice, the next stage on the journey is finding ways to bring together the disparate cloud environments that are being used.
+This is where deploying a cloud management platform (CMP) comes into its own.

 “A good hybrid cloud management solution should deliver a zero touch,” says Mahesh Kumar, senior director of product and technical marketing for cloud management at virtualisation giant VMware.

 “By providing a unified consumption layer, policy-based governance, automation of service delivery, and lights-out operations across private and public clouds, a robust cloud management platform can help IT personnel respond to developers in an agile fashion, letting application teams focus on business priorities.”

 Many people think of CMP as a portal that allows the services of several cloud providers to be consumed at once, but it is more than that.

 When used effectively, these platforms can help reduce costs, automate and strengthen management control over the virtual estate, but what makes a CMP worth investing in?